-B3.7 External areas > 3.7.1 Landscaped area and private open space Obje ctives Contr rols 01 To ensure that the areas outside the building contribute to the desired future character of the location. and R buildi e controls apply to development in the R2 3 residential zones that alter the existing ng footprint and/or building envelope or impacts upon existing landscapes (refer 02 To provide sufficient deep soil landscaped area to encourage urban greening and DA Gu uide) maintain and enhance tree canopy cover which in turn contributes positively to the existing and desired future character of the locality.
-C1 Tree canopy area is at least:a) 35% of the site area for dwelling houses, dual occupancies, semi- detached development and attached 03 To provide for on-site stormwater absorption. dwellings, with the exception of the Wolseley Road area, or b) 30% of the site area for residential development other than dwelling houses, dual occupancies, semi- detached development and attached dwellings, or ectives Controls c) 25% of the site area for all residen development in the Wolseley Road area (Figure 22) And at least half of the total tree canopy an on the site is contributed by canopy tree/s.
+And at least half of the total tree canopy area on the site is contributed by canopy tree/s.

 Refer Figure 20 for the calculation of tree canopy area.

-Council may consider a variation to this con where: a) Council is satisfied that a canopy to will have a moderate, severe or devastating impact on views when assessed in accordance with the Tenacity Land and Environment Corelanning Principle.
-(Note: This core will prevail over view sharing objectives and controls where view impacts are negligible or minor whassessed in accordance with the Tenacity Land and Environment Corelancity L b) The applicant has demonstrated the deep soil landscaped area on the subject site is unable to achieve the minimum tree canopy area from canopy trees due to the site condinates such as geology, topography, configuration or built form.
-(Note: applicant must satisfy Council that skilful design has been considered achieve the development potentiation and amenity and reduce the impact deep soil landscaped area).
-C2 35% of the site area is deep soil landscaped area with the exception of Wolseley Road area (Figure 22) where of the site area is deep soil landscape area.
-Refer Figure 21 for the calculat of deep soil landscaped area.
-C3 At least 40% of the front setback comprises deep soil landscaped area.
+Council may consider a variation to this control

+- a) Council is satisfied that a canopy tree will have a moderate, severe or devastating impact on views when assessed in accordance with the Tenacity Land and Environment Court Planning Finciple.
+(Note: This control will prevail over view sharing objectives and controls where view impacts are negligible or minor when assessed in accordance with the Tenacity Land and Environment Court Planning Principle). - b) The applicant has demonstrated that the deep soil landscaped area on the subject site is unable to achieve the minimum tree canopy area from canopy trees due to the site conditions such as geology, topography, configuration or built form.
+(Note: The applicant must satisfy Council that a skilful design has been considered to achieve the development potential and amenity and reduce the impact on deep soil landscaped area). - 35% of the site area is deep soil landscaped area with the exception of the Wolseley Road area (Figure 22) where 30% of the site area is deep soil landscaped area.
+Refer Figure 21 for the calculation of deep soil landscaped area. - At least 40% of the front setback comprises deep soil landscaped area.